invirtuteDei/Clicksafe-Intelligence-Python-Scripts/README.md

 Chrome: ![Chrome4](Images/Chrome4.png "Chrome4.png")

+* Copy the Channel ID to input into the Python Script

 After exporting the data from the Discord server, you can run exportinfofromjson.py from the commandline to export the data into a CSV file.
 You will need to enter the exported json file name and the name of the csv file you would like exported.

+`python exportinfofromjson.py`

+or

+`python3 exportinfofromjson.py`

 ## Limitations
 * Each run of DiscordChannelScrape.py will only return the most recent 50 results from the Discord Channel.